hilvitzs/buildit/README.md

 There are certainly changes that I would like to make given the chance.
 While the design is alright, I would like to add some other aspects that make it look a little bit more polished.
 I would probably standardize the response and clean the data a little bit more in order to better display more information for the user.

 This API recommended using the city id rather than a zip code.
 I only allow users to enter their zip code in order to get weather information.
 The API is a little bit different in that you need to have different url's in order to search by city.
 I would definitely use either switch statements or some if..else statements in order to allow people to search by city and zip code.
-I would also then send the responses back to the API in order to get the city id and most specific information.
+I would also then send the responses back to the API in order to get the city id and the most specific information.

 Thank you for the challenge.
 I really appreciate any feedback, especially things that I could implement better.